Handling Employee Separation Due to Death: What Key Points Should a Policy Include?

 Dinesh Divekar

-Depending on the designation, you need to find out whether the deceased employee is eligible for compensation under "Workers Compensation Act".
-For this it is better to approach some labour lawyer.
-You may visit the labour office to get first hand information.
+Depending on the designation, you need to determine whether the deceased employee is eligible for compensation under the "Workers Compensation Act."
+It would be beneficial to seek advice from a labor lawyer.
+You may also consider visiting the labor office to gather first-hand information.

 Dinesh V Divekar